 • Missing reporting capabilities

-Why we chose Zoom Phone
+Why I picked Zoom Phone

-Zoom Phone is our top Google Voice alternative for users seeking a similarly priced solution but with greater functionality and customization features.
+Zoom Phone is my top Google Voice alternative for users seeking a similarly priced solution but with greater functionality and customization features.
 Traditionally, VoIP providers limit advanced features to higher-tier plans and offer only unlimited nationwide calling.
 With Zoom Phone, users get the flexibility to select the right call plan based on a specific team member’s call volume while enjoying access to the same feature set across all plans.

 A single company account can consist of various call plans, including metered domestic calling, unlimited calls to the US and Canada, or unlimited calls to one selected country.
 For example, team members with low to moderate call activity can opt for the metered plan, while those handling high outbound call volumes can select unlimited regional calling.